Scott Aukerman

 Scott David Aukerman (born July 2, 1970) is an American writer, actor, comedian, television personality, director, producer, and podcast host.
 He was a writer and performer in the later seasons of the sketch series Mr. Show from 1996 to 1998.
 Aukerman is currently the host of the weekly comedy podcast Comedy Bang!
-Bang! and formerly the IFCoriginal television series of the same name.
+Bang! and formerly the IFC original television series of the same name.
 Aukerman is the co-creator of Between Two Ferns with Zach Galifianakis and co-founder of the Earwolf podcast network.

 Early life

 Aukerman was born on July 2, 1970, in Savannah, Georgia to Burt and Linda Aukerman.
 His father was a pilot for the U.S. National Guard who fought in the Vietnam War and was stationed in Savannah.
 Shortly after he was born, his family moved to Orange County, California.
 He attended Cypress High School and the Orange County School of the Arts, studying acting and musical theater and writing plays in his spare time.
 Aukerman was raised in a religiously observant household, attending a Baptist church three times a week until college.
 He hosted a public-access television show called Centurion Highlights, based on the school's mascot.
 In a 2015 interview, Aukerman said "I'm still doing that same show, just with celebrities instead of my high school cafeteria."
 He started a short-lived band, The Naked Postmen, with Adrian Young, who went on to be the drummer for No Doubt.

 While attending Orange Coast College in Costa Mesa, he and fellow student B. J. Porter began writing together when they were both scripting and performing in a radio show called Lutz Radio.